 Sunday's European acca tips: Our 8-1 acca from across the continent

 Looking for top acca tips for Sunday's European action?
-Joe Casey has a 8-1 fourfold with Coral.
+Aaron Rogan has a 8-1 fourfold with bet365

-Inter can move one step closer to the Serie A title with a win over Torino this evening, while there are also crucial clashes in La Liga and Ligue 1.
+Cristian Chivu left Parma to lead Inter Milan back to the top of Serie A, and they can secure the title with a win over his former side on Sunday.

-Top football tipster Joe Casey has picked out four European matches which pay out at 8-1 with Coral.
+That clash features in Aaron Rogan’s Sunday evening European fourfold, which comes in just shy of 8/1 with bet365.

 European acca tips